grayoj/auth/readme.md

 # Auth.
-Simple authentication is js using JWT & Mongo DB
+Simple authentication is js using JWT & MySQL